matteo-castelli/ReVesicle/README.md

 The protocol combines selective removal of infiltrated species, short non-equilibrium MD cycles, and anisotropic pressure equilibration.
 All steps are orchestrated by a single driver script (`ReVesicle.sh`) that stages inputs, enforces consistent file naming, updates periodic boundary conditions, and executes VMD and NAMD in the correct order.

+If you use ReVesicle in published work, please cite the associated manuscript: https://pubs.acs.org/doi/10.1021/acs.jctc.6c00219
 ---

 ## Requirements